-Do you have a love for all things aesthetical?
+Do you have a love for all things pretty?
 Do your friends always judge you because they think you’re superficial?
 Do you feel self-consciously shallow whenever you go to beautiful places, take a bunch of photos, then leave?

 I’m here to let you know you’re completely normal.

-Maybe you’ve been shoved into the workaholic society of your city, pressured to get a 9-to-5 job with complete disregards to your real passions – to explore and photograph.
+Maybe you’ve been shoved into the workaholic society of your city, pressured to get a 9-to-5 job with complete disregard to your real passions – to explore and photograph.
 When you finally have time off, you’re exhausted.

 About Charmaine Ng, Founder

 Hey!
 I’m Charmaine.
 I’m a 23-year-old who holds a master’s degree in Journalism and a bachelor’s degree in Architecture from the University of Hong Kong.
 I’ll probably be found doing one of two things: obsessing over the perfect angle of my Instagram pictures, or nattering on about the latest lifestyle trends to anyone who will listen.